containers/podman-desktop/CONTRIBUTING.md

 ### Extensions

-Podman Desktop is moduralized into extensions for each 'Provider'.
+Podman Desktop is modularized into extensions for each 'Provider'.
 You can also create and add your own extension.

 See our [EXTENSIONS.md](/EXTENSIONS.md) document for more details.